Ajatt-Tools/gd-tools/README.md

 * `--max-len` `5` maximum size of the input string.
 * `--font-size` `10rem` font size.
 It has to be large in order to see the stroke numbers.

-## General installation instructions
+## Installation
-Place the main script (file with same name no ending) in your PATH .\
+Place the main script in your PATH .\
-Open GoldenDict, press "Edit" > "Dictionaries" > "Programs" and add this script as type html and Command Line `<insert name of script> %GDWORD%`.\
+Open GoldenDict, press "Edit" > "Dictionaries" > "Programs" and add this script as type html and Command Line `<name of script> %GDWORD%`.\
+Optionally add arguments, such as: `gd-mecab %GDWORD% --user-dict <path> --font-size 20px`.\
 Now this program is treated as a dictionary and you can add it under Dictionaries or Groups.